Philosophical first principles

 There are a few things which I believe are universally true:

 2. Preferences decay - While some decay faster than others, all inferred preferences lose predictive power over time.
 A key distinction is between modes and facts.
-Modes are behavioral states - car shopping, travel planning, job searching - that have a short half-life by nature and should decay quickly regardless of what happens next.
-Facts - “I live in SF,” “I own a Honda Civic” - decay slowly.
+Modes (car shopping, travel planning, job searching) are behavioral states that have a short half-life by nature and should decay quickly regardless of what happens next.
+Facts (“I live in SF,” “I own a Honda Civic”) decay slowly.
 Preferences fall somewhere in between.
-Crucially, the system should discover life changes through natural conversation, not by prompting users or mining external data sources.
-Both approaches violate reasonable social norms and produce noise.
+Crucially, systems should discover life changes through natural conversation as opposed to prompting users or mining external data sources.

 3. Preferences are not a point but a space - Preferences have a natural hierarchy and are typically amorphous and overlapping.
-A signal about baseball relates to sports broadly; a signal about hiking relates to both fitness and the outdoors.
-This means a new memory can refresh the decay clock not just for an exact match but for a neighborhood of semantically related memories, with influence attenuating by distance.
+A signal about baseball relates to sports broadly.
+A signal about hiking relates to both fitness and the outdoors.
+This means a new memory can refresh the decay clock for not just an exact match but a neighborhood of semantically related memories, with influence attenuating by distance.
 The memory store behaves less like a flat list of facts and more like a weighted graph of embeddings.
+At Rank Dynamics we tokenized and stemmed content before applying WordNet to expand the semantic matching.

 4. Preference dissonance is natural - Because preferences are amorphous and overlapping, apparent conflicts are common and usually not real conflicts.
 Users who live in both San Francisco and New York are not contradicting themselves.
-A user who loved baseball last year and says, “I no longer watch baseball” is providing a new signal that will outcompete the former one as the old one decays.
+A user who loved baseball last year and says, “I no longer watch baseball” is providing a new signal that will outweigh the former one as the old one decays.
 No explicit conflict resolution is required.
-The LLM is smart enough to handle ambiguity at inference time; the system’s job is to maintain a well-decayed memory store, not to adjudicate between competing beliefs.
+The LLM is smart enough to handle ambiguity at inference time.
+The system’s job is to maintain a well-decayed memory store as opposed to adjudicate between competing beliefs.
+At Rank Dynamics we collected both positive and negative preference signals which we simultaneously used to, respectively up-rank and down-rank results.

 Technical framework